-The Marianna V. Vardinoyannis Foundation, in collaboration with the Ministry of Culture and the Ministry of Interior, under the auspices of H.E. the President of the Hellenic Republic Katerina Sakellaropoulou, is creating the ‘Thermopylae-Salamis 2020” Anniversary framework.
+The Marianna V. Vardinoyannis Foundation, in collaboration with the Ministry of Culture and the Ministry of Interior, under the Patronage of H.E. the President of the Hellenic Republic Katerina Sakellaropoulou, is creating the ‘Thermopylae-Salamis 2020” Anniversary framework.
 On this occasion it is taking initiatives in four areas of action to honour the 25th centennial of the Battles of Thermopylae and Salamis.

 The Honorary Committee for the Anniversary Year brings together prominent figures from Greece and abroad, conveying the message of celebration throughout the world.